shirozm/mslearn-synapse/Instructions/Labs/03-Create-a-Lake-Database.md

     ./setup.ps1
     ```

+6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
-6. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.
+7. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.

     > **Note**: Be sure to remember this password!

-7. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
+8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
 While you are waiting, review the [Lake database](https://docs.microsoft.com/azure/synapse-analytics/database-designer/concepts-lake-database) and [Lake database templates](https://docs.microsoft.com/azure/synapse-analytics/database-designer/concepts-database-templates) articles in the Azure Synapse Analytics documentation.

 ## Create a lake database